jina-ai/docs/chapters/request_size/request_size.rst

 Implementation
 --------------------
-In order to have a better understanding of the influence of ``request_size`` and how it is used, let's take the following codes as example.
+In order to have a better understanding of the influence of ``request_size`` and how it is used, let's take the following code snippets as examples.

 We first import the necessary modules.